-The singer, real name Kim Ji-soo, will star in the Korean drama Snowdrop alongside Something In The Rain star Jung Hae-in.
+The singer, real name Kim Ji-soo, will star in the Korean drama Snowdrop alongside D.P. star Jung Hae-in.
 This is her biggest role yet, following cameos in 2015’s The Producers and 2019’s Arthdal Chronicles.

 Snowdrop will tell the story of two college students caught up in a romance in South Korea circa 1987 – a pivotal year in the country’s history that saw a nationwide mass movement that forced the ruling government to hold elections.
 It’s being produced by South Korean television network JTBC.
 Here’s all we know about the show so far.

 - Things turn violent in new ‘Snowdrop’ teaser, starring BLACKPINK’s Jisoo

 - Snowdrop: Jung Hae-in, BLACKPINK’s Jisoo’s romance turns sour in new teaser